 The University of Wisconsin Oshkosh Alumni Association serves alumni by representing, informing and providing opportunities for involvement to meet their interests and to support the University's evolving mission and tradition.
-The Pollock House is home to the Alumni Relation offices, located in the heart of the UW Oshkosh campus.
+In April 2014, the Alumni Relations offices moved from the Pollock Alumni House on Algoma Boulevard to the Alumni Welcome and Conference Center at 625 Pearl Ave.

 We are proud of where we’ve been and how far we’ve come:

 - 1901 The first recorded minutes of an Alumni Association meeting with temporary officers dates back to June 20, 1901.